edmundquintero/myschedule/docs/install.rst

 Snag pysolr (easy_install or similar is suggested, as pysolr has plenty of dependencies itself) CD into your solr folder, then ./example/solr/conf/ and drop schema.xml and solrconfig.xml here CD back to ./example and run "java -jar start.jar" Update HAYSTACK_SOLR_URL in development.py to point to your machine.
 Port 8983 is the default, so you should not have to change that.
 You should be able to update/rebuild your search indexes at that point in myschedule root with "python appmanage.py update_index" or "python appmanage.py rebuild_index"

 Note on installation of Solr:
 Presently, django-haystack supports solr versions 1.3+, and thus far there have been no issues in using 1.4.1.
 If we change to a 1.3.x release, you will need to run "python appmanage build_solr_schema" and replace the existing schema.xml.
 It will likely produce the same xml as before, but it is best to cover bases here.

+Schedule CRON jobs (production environment):
+1. course data bulk load
+2. seat count update
+3. scripts/popularity.py
+4. scripts/update_index.sh